cobyj33/jsxxn/README.md

 > * [open-source-parsers/jsoncpp](https://github.com/open-source-parsers/jsoncpp)
 > jsxxn one was created mostly as a challenge and a learning experience!

-While jsxxn does work with reasonable data and it ostensibly works with unreasonable data, and it does provide the correct result for all tests in the test/data directory, not every edge case has been fuzzed or tested to a 100% confidence degree as of yet. (or fuzzed at all for that matter)
+While jsxxn does pass all of its given tests, not every edge case has been fuzzed or tested to a 100% confidence degree as of yet.

 Example usage can be found in the examples/ directory